OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

     export * from '@modules/customContainers/Users/Users'

   .. note:: Here the ``@modules`` name is an alias we use in our webpack configuration, which gets resolved to the ``src/modules`` directory when building.
 You can examine this more closely inside the ``webpack.config.prod.customcontainer.js`` file.
 In this case, exporting relative to our parent directory is fine as we are not doing any cross-module referencing.
+See the :ref:`module webpack configuration <module_webpack_configuration>` section for more information.

 9. Time to build our module (for convenience sake, we will save the build command inside our ``package.json`` file)

   .. code-block:: javascript